keithhackbarth/pyiso8601-strict/README.md

 pyiso8601-strict
 ================

+## The current pip verions of this util has not been updated since 2007.
+The package does not throws errors on a lot of parse exceptions leading to erronous data.
+I got screwed over by this and decided to fork the repository and apply all the outstanding patches.
+##

+***

-Update Version -- Simple Python module to parse ISO 8601 date strings
+###Update Version -- Simple Python module to parse ISO 8601 date strings###